 Breast ultrasound is primarily used to help diagnose breast lumps or other abnormalities your doctor may find during a physical exam, mammogram or breast MRI.
 A breast ultrasound can help determine whether a breast lump is filled with fluid (a cyst) or if it is a solid lump.

-Importantly, ultrasound doesn’t replace the need for a mammogram, but can provide additional information when there are abnormal results from a mammogram.
+Importantly, ultrasound does not replace the need for a mammogram, but can provide additional information when there are abnormal results from a mammogram.

 What a breast ultrasound involves

-When you arrive for your appointment, you’ll be given a gown and asked to remove neck jewelry and clothing from the waist up.
+When you arrive for your appointment, you will be given a gown and asked to remove neck jewelry and clothing from the waist up.
 To make this easier, we suggest wearing a two-piece outfit that day.

-During the exam, you’ll lie on an exam table and a specially trained Emerson sonographer will apply gel to your breasts (this eliminates any air pockets between your skin and the device), then press a small hand-held transducer against your skin and move it over the area being examined.
+During the exam, you will lie on an exam table and a specially trained Emerson sonographer will apply gel to your breasts (this eliminates any air pockets between your skin and the device), then press a small hand-held transducer against your skin and move it over the area being examined.

 The transducer sends information to a computer, which produces detailed images based on the patterns created by the sound waves.